Financial planning tools and services to put you on the path to the future you want

 Each of these questions, and more, play a role in determining how much income you will need to retire comfortably.

-In addition to predicting your retirement spending, to determine how much you need to retire comfortably, you will want to figure out what you have now — how much you earn, how much you save, how much you have invested and more.
+In addition to predicting your retirement spending, to determine how much you need to retire comfortably, you will want to figure out your current financial situation – how much you earn, how much you save, how much you have invested and more.

 A detailed and comprehensive retirement calculator makes it easy to calculate what you have.
 The NewRetirement tool puts you in control.
 When you see where you are now, you will also see where you can make adjustments to save and invest more, retire sooner, retire later, cut expenses, among many other choices.

 Projecting how your current assets will hopefully grow to and through retirement is critically important.
-The NewRetirement retirement planner let’s you see your projected net worth for every year of your life.
+The NewRetirement Planner lets you see your projected net worth for every year of your life.

 Beyond how your savings will grow, it’s also a matter of knowing when you want to retire, how long you will live and how much income you will have from all sources, including Social Security.